13,000 square foot luxury new build home in the Highgate Conservation Area

-The open plan interior can be seen throughout the house, with each room having a slightly different interior design style.
-A monochrome colour scheme was used in the living toom, in conjunction with the double height glazing.
+The open-plan interior can be seen throughout the house, with each room having a slightly different interior design style.
+A monochrome colour scheme was used in the living room, in conjunction with the double-height glazing.

 Neutral tones paired with the natural light that floods in from the roof glazing turns the bathroom into a spacious and relaxing room.
 Natural light and warm tones can be used to create a peaceful and serene atmosphere in any living space.

 The open plan kitchen design has minimal windows sliding glass patio doors that lead out to the external pool area.
-Use of large glass panes allow the natural light to make the kitchen feel even more spacious and highlights the carefully chosen interior design elements.
+The use of large glass panes allows the natural light to make the kitchen feel even more spacious and highlights the carefully chosen interior design elements.